 For deemed IRAs under section 408(q), use the rules that apply to traditional IRAs or Roth IRAs as applicable.
-Simplified employee pension (SEP) IRAs and savings incentive match plan for employees (SIMPLE) IRAs, however, may not be used as deemed IRAs.
+Simplified employee pension (SEP) IRAs wines incentive motels plan for employees (SIMPLE)

+and savings incentive match plan for employees'(SIMPLE) IRAs, however, may not be used as deemed IRAs.